syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/disaster-recovery.md

 # Disaster Recovery
- * back strategies need to be part of the disaster recovery planning
+ * backup strategies need to be part of the disaster recovery planning
  * How to decide RTO / RPO:
      * Impact on business if app outage is extended?
      * Cost of loss
      * Dependencies
      * Consumers
      * Regulatory requirements

 ## RTO
  * Maximum amount of time a service is allowed to be unavailable.